Below are the XRF test results for the Pioneer Woman

 - Cobalt (Co): 727 +/- 128 ppm

-- Magnesium (Mn): Negative /Non-Detect (nd)
+- Manganese (Mn): Negative /Non-Detect (nd)

-To read more about Cadmium toxicity concerns, Click Here.
+To read more about Cadmium toxicity concerns, click here.

 Click HERE to see this product on Amazon*.

-(based on one minute reading):
+(based on a one-minute reading):

 - Lead (Pb): 622 +/- 40 ppm